Neha-bit-code/ERC20-token/README.md

 Click the "Compile Token.sol" button.

 Deploy the Contract In the left sidebar, click on the "Deploy & Run Transactions" tab.

-Interact with the ContractAfter deployment, the contract instance will appear in the "Deployed Contracts" section.

 Fill in the required constructor parameters:

 name: The name of your token (e.g., "MyToken").